Follow these steps to migrate your existing app to use ArcGIS location services.

 To use any of the ArcGIS location services, your app must provide authentication with an access token.
 Access tokens define the scope and permissions available to your application.

-- API key: a permanent token that grants your application access to ready-to-use services.
+- API key authentication: This creates a permanent token that grants your application access to location services and, with an ArcGIS developer account, private content.

 You can provide your API key when your app starts by setting it on